RobertFurtuna10/Guru99-Jira/README.md

 -This release will have limited features.
 Over a period of time , new and new functionalities will be added to the site

 ### 1.1 Project Objective
 -We need to raise the trust in the quality of the project as high as possible before releasing it to customers.
+The Purpose of this document is to outline the requirements for the Guru99 Banking website to be developed for Guru99 Tech.
+Pvt.
+Ltd. This document will be used by all stakeholders including developers and testers.

 -Application under test: https://demo.guru99.com/V4/index.php

 -Documentation: https://docs.google.com/document/d/1rPW5DV82VJT6vtA1VDSrfxaCBuAduxW0zb1yfTh_VMk/edit)https://docs.google.com/document/d/1rPW5DV82VJT6vtA1VDSrfxaCBuAduxW0zb1yfTh_VMk/edit

+### 1.2 Functionalities in scope
+- All the features of Account module which were defined in Guru99 business requirements will be tested using the following testing types: functional testing, GUI testing, API testing.

+- The Guru99 application will be tested on latest versions of Mozilla and Chrome.

+### 1.3 Functionalities and tests out of scope
+- All the features that are not under My account module

+- Non-functional testing like stress, performance is beyond scope of this project.
+Automation testing is beyond scope.

+- No QA support for mobile applications developed.
+Only web applications will be tested.